Thorax: Definition, Function, Diagram and Examples

 What Is The Thorax?

-The thorax is another body part mostly known as the chest area and is located on the organism’s body between the cervical and the abdominal cavities.
+The thorax is a body part commonly known as the chest area and is located between the cervical and the abdominal cavities.
 It accommodates the heart and lungs though they are shielded by the rib cage of the human body.
-In humans and many other organisms, the thorax is of great significance because it introduces a cavity that facilitates movements of respiratory organs in respiration as well as movements of…circulatory organs in circulation.
-To summarize, it is crucial for the stability, as well as the functionality, of the respiratory and cardiovascular systems; thus, it occupies a rather crucial place in both human and animal physiology.
+In humans and many other organisms, the thorax is of great significance because it introduces a cavity that facilitates movements of respiratory organs in respiration as well as movements of circulatory organs in circulation.
+To summarize, it is crucial for the stability, as well as the functionality, of the respiratory and cardiovascular systems.
+Thus, it occupies a rather crucial place in both human and animal physiology.

 Anatomy Of The Thorax